 When you receive your payslip, you will get a clear breakdown of each deduction that has been taken, including National Insurance.

-When you are paid through an Umbrella company like Bar2, there are additional deductions that you will notice such as X & X. WHY?
+When you are paid through an Umbrella company like Bar2, there are additional deductions that you will notice.
 Luckily, you will often find that the agency you work alongside will raise your hourly rate in order to cover the cost of these additional deductions.